“I wish to have an accessible trike”

 "It has been a long time since we have done things together.
 A simple thing like a walk, we can’t do, as it’s a constant battle with Aaryan’s restlessness and frustration.
 Aaryan’s brother wishes he could do karate and activities with him.
 He’s coped with a lot and had to grow up quicker than he should."

-Therefore, it came as no surprise that Aaryan’s wish was to have an adapted trike to give him the freedom of movement and inclusion that he deserves.
+Therefore, it came as no surprise that Aaryan’s wish was to have an accessible trike to give him the freedom of movement and inclusion that he deserves.

 Raj explained: “We chose the trike so that we could do things as a family.
 We’ve been looking for a solution for three years as we feel that he is aware of his disability.
 It was a simple choice: whatever will help him.”